ofnote/gestop/README.md

 Built on top of [mediapipe](https://github.com/google/mediapipe), this repo aims to be a tool to navigate a computer through hand gestures.
 The hand keypoints are detected using google's mediapipe.
 These keypoints are then fed into a Python script through [ZeroMQ](https://zeromq.org) and [protobuf](https://developers.google.com/protocol-buffers) for further use.

 The keypoint of the tip of the index finger is extracted in the Python script, and, through pyautogui, used to control the mouse.
 A neural network trained on the included dataset classifies gestures and actions are performed based on this classification.

-[WIP]
+For more advanced gestures, the concept of **modes** is utilized.
+You can switch from the *mouse* mode to the *gesture* mode for gestures to control audio, brightness etc. [Work in progress]

 The code consists of a few distinct pieces which are: